 Cast iron cookware has become hugely popular in recent years.
 Several small, American-made boutique brands have come on the market to challenge older, more established brands like Lodge (also made in the US).
 Now, some of this high-end cast iron is beautiful, and it will perform beautifully, too.
 But the thing is, cast iron is pretty much cast iron, no matter how much you pay for it, so there's no really good reason to spend a few hundred on a cast iron pan when you can buy a Lodge pan for a fraction of the price.

 Like all products, if you want it and you can afford it, then by all means get the pan you want.
 But expensive cast iron doesn't do anything that cheap cast iron can do.
 Yes, it's prettier, and yes, the cooking surface is usually smoother out of the box than a cheaper brand like Lodge.
-And most of these boutique brands are made the old school way, with more craftsmanship than a Lodge pan.
+And most of these boutique brands are made the old school way, with better craftsmanship than a Lodge pan.
 But none of this results in a better pan; not really.
 They still need to be seasoned, and they still rust if you don't dry them thoroughly after use.
+And all cast iron is brittle, meaning it can crack if dropped or heated too quickly (especially when new).

 The question to ask yourself is this: "Is a smoother out-of-the-box cooking surface worth the much higher price?"
-And if it is, then go ahead and get buy a fancy brand.
-But if you don't mind the pan taking a few uses to get that smooth surface, then there's no reason to spend more than about $30 on a Lodge skillet (or less if you go with a Chinese brand).
+And if it is, then go ahead and buy a fancy brand.
+But if you have patience, your Lodge, or even a cheaper Chinese import, will develop that smooth surface with time, and there's no reason to spend more than about $30 on a Lodge skillet (or less if you go with a Chinese brand).

 This Lodge skillet is nothing fancy, but will last just as long and perform just as well as more expensive brands.